MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/real-time-data-ingestion.md

 The real-time functionality provides data immediately for consumption in Customer Insights, until the subsequent scheduled refresh pulls this data from the data source.

 Real-time updates have an expiration time after which they no longer override the value from the data source:

-- Profile updates will only be kept for 4 hours
+- Profile updates will be kept for 4 hours
-- Activities will only be kept for 30 days
+- Activities will be kept for 30 days

-Those default values are API call parameters that you can change.
-Their aim is to ensure that your source data remain your source of truth.
-Therefore, if you want real-time updates to be included in Customer Insights for longer, you need to ensure that they also get added into your data source, so they get pulled during the next scheduled refresh of Customer Insights.
+These values are API call parameters that you can change.
+They aim to ensure that your source data remains your source of truth.
+If you want real-time updates to be included in Customer Insights for longer, you need to add them to a data source so they get pulled during the next scheduled refresh.

 ## Real-time update of the unified customer profile fields

 Updated profiles will show in the customer card view, or any other visualization of Customer Insights data, within a few seconds.

-Since for the moment real time operations first take place after the data unification has happened, they only apply to the unified customer profiles.
-Consequently, real time profile changes will not update measures, segment membership or enrichments.
+Because real-time operations take place after the data unification has happened, they only apply to the unified customer profiles.
+Consequently, real-time profile changes will not update measures, segment membership, or enrichments.

-**Limitations**
+### Limitations

 - Customer profiles can be updated, but not created or deleted.
 - Exporting real-time updates to external systems, like **Power BI**, is not possible at the moment.

 ## Real-time creation of activities